marcopennekamp/lore/spec/expressions.md

 }
 ```

 Internally, we can of course replace the range construction with a standard index-increment for-loop.
-Using a range is certainly more concise and clearer than writing `for (const i = 0; i < 10; i += 1)`.
+Using a range is certainly more concise and clearer than writing `for (let i = 0; i < 10; i += 1)`.

 **TODO:** Don't forget to add compiler support for ranges…